Explaining the impact on users of the end of support for CentOS Linux!

 However, with the end of support for CentOS Linux, it was announced that its successor, CentOS Stream, would no longer be positioned as the traditional CentOS Linux, but would instead be used as a development stage for RHEL.
 As a result, it was no longer possible to maintain the stability that CentOS Linux had previously provided

-attention has been drawn to other Linux distributions, such as later releases like AlmaLinux and Rocky Linux, which have the same status as traditional CentOS Linux
+As a result, attention has shifted to other Linux distributions that came later, such as AlmaLinux and Rocky Linux, which occupy a similar position to the traditional CentOS Linux

 What is the impact of ending CentOS Linux support?